shopware/docs/guides/plugins/plugins/administration/search-custom-data.md

 ### Add search tag

-The search tag displays the entity type that is used in the typed search and is a clickable button to switch from the untyped to the typed search.
-In order to add the tag, a service decorator is used to add a type to the `searchTypeService`:
+The search tag displays the entity type used in the typed search and is a clickable button to switch from the untyped to the typed search.
+To add the tag, a service decorator is used to add a type to the `searchTypeService`:

 ```javascript
 const { Application } = Shopware;